How to Prepare for your Newborn Shoot

 What Should My Baby Wear?

 I photograph newborns either naked or swaddled (depending on your preference) so you don’t need to bring any specific clothing for your baby.
-My only recommendation would be to dress your baby in clothes that are easy to remove (avoid anything will buttons, especially clothing with buttons on the back).
+My only recommendation would be to dress your baby in clothes that are easy to remove (avoid anything with buttons, especially clothing with buttons on the back).

 What Should I Bring to my Newborn Shoot?